MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 ### Ad-hock updates of Shopify Products

-When the records are updated in the **Shopify Product** table, following changes are synchronized with Shopify.
+When the records are updated in the **Shopify Product** table, the following changes are synchronized with Shopify.

 Update: